Oliwiawolos/DeutschZone-frontend/README.md

-# DeutschZone
+# DeutschZone Frontend
 - [General Info](#general-info)
 - [Technologies Used](#technologies-used)
 - [Installation and Setup](#installation-and-setup)
 - [Example usage scenario](#example-usage-scenario)

 ## General Info
 The frontend for DeutschZone is a web application built with **ReactJS**.
-This part of the project handles the user interface, allowing users to interact with the platform, register, log in, and utilize the features such as flashcards, textsgrammar lessons, vocabulary exercises, and listening practice.
+This part of the project handles the user interface, allowing users to interact with the platform, register, log in, and utilize the features such as flashcards, texts, grammar lessons, vocabulary exercises, and listening practice.

 ### Technologies Used
 * React JS